kubernetes-sigs/kueue/site/content/en/docs/reference/kubectl-kueue/commands/kueuectl_delete/kueuectl_delete_workload.md

 ## Synopsis

-Delete the given Workload and corresponding to it Job
+Delete the given Workload and its corresponding Job

 ```
-kueuectl delete workload NAME [--cascade STRATEGY] [--dry-run STRATEGY]
+kueuectl delete workload NAME [--yes] [--all] [--cascade STRATEGY] [--dry-run STRATEGY]
 ```